 - pay zero road tax until April 2025 if your EV cost less than £40,000 and was registered after April 2017

 - exept from the Oxford Zero Emission Zone (ZEZ) charge

 Do your research

-Why not take a look at edf-leasing.co.uk to see the vehicles we have available, and our friends at Drive Electric will help you find the right car to suit your needs.
+Why not take a look at our car leasing page to see the vehicles we have available, and with the help of our friends at Drive Electric we'll help you find the right car to suit your needs.